1

 How much do assistant project controller jobs pay per year?

-As of Jun 23, 2026, the average yearly pay for assistant project controller in Minnesota is $100,330.00, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average yearly pay for assistant project controller in Minnesota is $100,330.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $81,800.00 and $116,600.00 per year, depending on experience, location, and employer.

-What does a project controller do?
+What does an assistant project controller do?

 An Assistant Project Controller supports project managers and controllers in monitoring and managing the financial aspects of projects.
 Their main responsibilities include tracking project budgets, preparing financial reports, assisting with cost analysis, and ensuring compliance with company policies and client requirements.
 They also help identify potential financial risks and provide administrative support to keep projects on schedule and within budget.
 This role often involves working with spreadsheets, financial software, and collaborating with various departments to ensure accurate and timely information flow.

-How does an Assistant Project Controller typically interact with project managers and other team members during a project's lifecycle?
+How does an assistant project controller typically interact with project managers and other team members during a project's lifecycle?

 Assistant Project Controllers work closely with project managers and various team members to monitor project budgets, track progress, and ensure financial documentation is accurate and up to date.
 They frequently participate in meetings to provide updates on project costs, flag potential risks, and suggest corrective actions.
 This role often acts as a liaison between the finance department and project teams, helping to translate financial data into actionable insights and ensuring everyone stays aligned with project goals and timelines.

-What are the key skills and qualifications needed to thrive as an Assistant Project Controller, and why are they important?
+What are the key skills and qualifications needed to thrive as an assistant project controller, and why are they important?

 To thrive as an Assistant Project Controller, you need strong analytical skills, attention to detail, and a background in finance, accounting, or project management, often supported by a relevant degree.
 Familiarity with project management software (such as MS Project or Primavera), ERP systems like SAP, and advanced Excel skills are typically required.
 Effective communication, organizational skills, and the ability to collaborate across teams help you stand out in this role.
 These competencies ensure accurate project tracking, budgeting, and reporting, which are critical for supporting successful project delivery.